uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/awa2.md

 split_save = True
 ```

 With the above parameters, `split.py` generates, compresses, and saves the new split configuration as `npc/npc-dataset-utils/configs/npc-dataset-utils/awa2_split.json.gz`.
-Additional aspects of split.py, e.g., random seed, split percentages, may also be customized via parameters in `header.py`.
+Additional aspects of split.py, e.g., split percentages, may also be customized via parameters in `header.py`.

 ## Dataset Verification